Joel Prpic: Playing career

 In the 2001–02 season, Prpic never appeared with the Sharks but led the Sharks affiliate, the Cleveland Barons, with 80 games and scoring a professional high 48 points.
 Prpic left North America the following season having played in just 18 career games in the NHL, 15 for the Boston Bruins and three for the Colorado Avalanche, before joining Kokudo Keikaku Tokyo of the Asia League in the 2002–03 season.
 Prpic was one of the first notable players to join the developing Asian league and had held the record as the tallest to ever play in the League until Steve McKenna joined the league for the 2006–07 season.
 He holds the records for the most penalty minutes in a season by receiving 175 in the 2006–07 season.

 After his seventh season with the Prince Rabbits organization in the Asia League, Joel left to sign a one-year deal as a free agent with Croat team, KHL Medveščak, of the Erste Bank Eishockey League on September 10, 2009.
 In signing with Zagreb, Prpic returned to the roots of his ancestors, with eligibility and ambition to play with the Croatian national team.

 In the 2009–10 season, Prpic scored 43 points in a team-leading 54 games.
 On April 20, 2010, he was re-signed to a two-year contract as Medveščak finished seventh in the league.
 Prpic expressed desire to end his career with KHL Medveščak.
 After the completion of the 2011–12 season, and representing Croatia for the first time at the 2012 IIHF World Championship Division II, Prpic opted an end to his professional career and pursue a Firefighting career in Canada.
 Nonetheless, Prpic played for the Croatian national team at the IIHF World Championship Division II in 2013 as well.

-Prpic currently plays for the Brantford Blast of the Ontario Hockey Association's Allan Cup Hockey.
+Prpic most recently played for the Brantford Blast of the Ontario Hockey Association's Allan Cup Hockey.